OASL Logo Empowering Oregon Students by Supporting School Libraries

 Reading literacy agenda

-Increase range of selection of reading materials, self-challenge to stretch reading abilities.
+Increase the range of selection of reading materials, and self-challenge to stretch reading abilities.

 Reading processes